tpm2-software/tpm2-tss/INSTALL.md

   autoconf \
   gnulib
 ```
 Note: In some Ubuntu versions, the lcov and autoconf-archive packages are incompatible with each other.
-Recommend downloading autoconf-archives directly from upstream and copy ax_code_coverage.m4.
+It is recommended to download autoconf-archive directly from upstream and copy `ax_code_coverage.m4` and `ax_prog_doxygen.m4` to the `m4/` subdirectory of your tpm2-tss directory.

 ### Fedora